Ready to order? Give us a call at the Cheese Counter. 510-250-6033

 The Mysterious Truffle, Demystified

-From mid-November through Valentine's Day each year, and sometimes even into early March, a variety of pigs and truffle-sniffing canines (pictured) throughout Europe get busy rooting up prized truffles, many of which will head immediately to Market Hall Foods (formerly The Pasta Shop).
+From mid-November through Valentine's Day each year, and sometimes even into early March, a variety of pigs and truffle-sniffing canines (pictured) throughout Europe get busy rooting up prized truffles, many of which will head immediately to Market Hall Foods.
 Truffles, famous for possessing some of the most seductive, enigmatic and coveted flavors on earth, are one food that has always been dear in price due to a limited area of growth and the difficulty in harvesting them.